 If you’ve been in a car crash in Atlanta, Georgia, and your vehicle is a total loss, Kaine Law can help you obtain the relief you are entitled to from auto insurers and negligent parties.
-We can review your case, let you know your options, and help you recover any other possible damages from your accident.
+An Atlanta personal injury lawyer can review your case, let you know your options, and help you recover any other possible damages from your accident.

 What Determines if a Car Is a Total Loss?